 about

-My ongoing body of work explores probability and risk within surveillance/disaster capitalism from a critical xeno-feminist post-human position.
+My work explores ways of living with complexity and uncertainty, drawing out interdependencies across finance, the environment, and ideological apparatus such as neoliberalism, from a critical xeno-feminist post-human position.
+I often explore and support collective modes of working with others from a de-centred human, multi-species perspective.
 I am interested in acknowledging, and thinking through the complexities of the subject emerging in synthesis with their environment, from a critical intersectional position.
 What that means is there is an emphasis on grasping something of the complexity of the multi-temporalities and scales, cross-species contaminations and alliances, necessary to confront the environmental challenges ahead - within an evolving awareness of power relations, which necessarily take into account colonial histories as well as neocolonial extractions of value.

 I am also founder of Banner Repeater; a reading room with a public Archive of Artists’ Publishing and project space, opening up an experimental space for others, on a working train station platform at Hackney Downs station, London.
 Ideas that come of publishing, distribution, and dissemination, that lead to a critical analysis of post-digital art production, are shared in my practice as an artist and inform the working remit of Banner Repeater.
 I developed the Digital Archive of Artists' Publishing (DAAP) with a team of people that gathered around Banner Repeater.